AIBE Alternative Dispute Redressal 2025: Important FAQs, Prep Tips, Syllabus, Important books

 Also Read: AIBE Vs Judicial Services Exam: Eligibility, Exam Pattern, Syllabus & More

-How prepare for AIBE 20 Alternate Dispute Redressal (ADR)?
+How to prepare for AIBE 20 Alternate Dispute Redressal (ADR)?

-In order to score high in ADR, it is important to follow a smart and tested preparation strategy.
+To score high in ADR, follow a smart and tested preparation strategy.
 Read below to get an idea on how you should complete the AIBE Preparation for ADR below:

-Use markers and sticky notes for important sections in your open-book material.
+• Use markers and sticky notes for major sections in your open-book material.

-Also Read: Bare Acts for AIBE 20 (XX) Exam: Important Bare Acts, Preparation Tips, Mistakes to Avoid
+Also Read: Bare Acts for AIBE 20 (XX) Exam: Bare Acts, Preparation Tips, Mistakes to Avoid

 Also Read: